awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-viewing.md

 You can also use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetFindings.html) API operation to retrieve a filtered list of findings\.

 If you enable finding aggregation, you can view findings from across Regions\.
 In the aggregation Region, the **Findings** and **Insights** pages contain findings from the aggregation Region and the linked Regions\.
 In other Regions, these pages only contain findings from that Region\.
-For information on how to configure finding aggregation, see [Aggregating findings across Regions](finding-aggregation.md)\.
+For information on how to configure finding aggregation, see [Cross\-Region aggregation](finding-aggregation.md)\.

 **Topics**
 + [Filtering and grouping findings \(console\)](findings-filtering-grouping.md)